People's Liberation Army: Women and ethnic minorities

 The military actively promotes opportunities for women in the military, such as celebrating International Women's Day for the members of the armed forces, publicizing the number of firsts for female officers and enlisted personnel, including deployments with peacekeeping forces or serving on PLA Navy's first aircraft carrier, announcing female military achievements in state media, and promoting female special forces through news reports or popular media.
 PLA does not publish detailed gender composition of its armed forces, but the Jamestown Foundation estimated approximately 5% of the active military force in China is female.

 National unity and territorial integrity are central themes of the Chinese Communist Revolution.
 The Chinese Red Army and the succeeding PLA actively recruited ethnic minorities.
 During the Chinese Civil War, Mongol cavalry units were formed.
 During the Korean War, as many as 50,000 ethnic Koreans in China volunteered to join the PLA.
 PLA's recruitment of minorities generally correlates to state policies.
 During the early years, minorities were given preferential treatment, with special attention given to recruitment and training.
 In the 1950s, ethnic Mongols accounted for 52% of all officers in Inner Mongolia military region.
 During the Great Leap Forward and Cultural Revolution, armed forces emphasized "socialist culture", assimilation policies, and the construction of common identities between soldiers of different ethnicities.

 For ethnic minority cadets and officials, overall development follows national policies.
 Typically, minority officers hold officer positions in their home regions.
 Examples included over 34% of the battalion and regimental cadres in Yi autonomous region militia were of the Yi ethnicity, and 45% of the militia cadres in Tibetan local militia were of Tibetan ethnicity.
 Ethnical minorities achieved high-ranking positions in the PLA, and the percentage of appointments appears to follow the ratio of the Chinese population composition.
-Prominent figures included ethnic Mongol general Ulanhu, who served in high-ranking roles in the Inner Mongolian region and as vice president of China, and ethnic Uyghur Saifuddin Azizi, a Lieutenant General who served in the CCP Central Committee.
+Prominent figures included ethnic Mongol general Ulanhu, who served in high-ranking roles in the Inner Mongolian region and as vice president of China, and Saifuddin Azizi, a Lieutenant General and an ethnic Uyghur who served in the CCP Central Committee.
 There were a few instances of ethnic distrust within the PLA, with one prominent example being the defection of Margub Iskhakov, an ethnic Muslim Tatar PLA general, to the Soviet Union in the 1960s.
 However, his defection largely contributed to his disillusion with the failed Great Leap Forward policies, instead of his ethnic background.
 In modern times, ethnic representation is most visible among junior-ranking officers.
 Only a few minorities reach the highest-ranking positions.